Review | ‘Legacy of Thieves’ brings Uncharted’s Hollywood spectacles to the PS5 right in time for the red carpet

 The two games have three different display modes you can cycle through — Fidelity, Performance and Performance+.
 I tried to stick to Fidelty, with a 4K resolution at 30 frames-per-second rate, but I did notice the game felt a bit choppy at times, especially when I quickly panned the camera around.
 As I played the games, I flipped indecisively between all three of the options.
 When I did stick to one of the performance modes, which provided 60 or 120 frames-per-second at a lower base resolution, the game felt smooth like butter.

-The Uncharted collection also boasts an improved “3D audio” system that may sound like a buzzword of a gimmick (it sure did to me) but I can confirm that both games do sound fantastic.
+The Uncharted collection also boasts an improved “3-D audio” system that may sound like a buzzword of a gimmick (it sure did to me) but I can confirm that both games do sound fantastic.
 I recently bought myself a new gaming headset and this is the first time I noticed a difference between my headset and the television stereo.
-As you walk through a Hindu temple, Chloe’s voice reverberates off the stone-faced statues.
-And when you take cover to hide from enemy fire, bullets whizz by your head.
+As you walk through a Hindu temple, Chloe’s voice reverberates offthe stone-faced statues.
+And when you take cover to hide from enemy fire, bullets whiz by your head.
 All the little sound effects — the chirping birds, the babbling creeks, the boom of dynamite knocking down a door — helped draw me into the game.

-Naughty Dog’s well-timed recreation of Nathan Drake’s final act did remind me that Tom Holland’s resume as the friendly neighborhood Spider-Man doesn’t exactly fit this dry-humored, modern-day Indiana Jones.
+Naughty Dog’s well-timed re-creation of Nathan Drake’s final act did remind me that Tom Holland’s résumé as the friendly neighborhood Spider-Man doesn’t exactly fit this dry-humored, modern-day Indiana Jones.
 Will Tom Holland swap out his boy-hero suit for Drake’s haphazard charm?
 Bigger leaps have been performed.
-And, Holland says he knows the character.
+And Holland says he knows the character.
 He played one of the Uncharted games while filming “Spider-Man: Homecoming.”
 Still, I’m skeptical.

 Chloe and Nadine’s adventure, “The Lost Legacy,” was originally intended to be a DLC for the fourth Uncharted game.
 But, instead, Naughty Dog turned the short story into a seven-hour campaign — a novella of a game, which is fine by me because games are too long nowadays.
-This was the first time I’ve played “The Lost Legacy” and I enjoyed playing as Chloe and Nadine more than I did running through “A Thief’s End" for a third time.
+This was the first time I’ve played “The Lost Legacy,” and I enjoyed playing as Chloe and Nadine more than I did running through “A Thief’s End” for a third time.

-The “made-for-Hollywood” spectacles in both games continue to be jaw dropping on the PS5 but, in “A Thief’s End,” I found the connecting parts between those moments to feel a bit dull and tedious.
+The “made-for-Hollywood” spectacles in both games continue to be jaw dropping on the PS5, but in “A Thief’s End,” I found the connecting parts between those moments to feel a bit dull and tedious.
 I had already solved that puzzle or navigated that maze of ruins before.
-The connecting parts in “The Lost Legacy” didn’t feel as laborious and the climactic set-pieces at the end of almost every chapter were just as fun to play.
+The connecting parts in “The Lost Legacy” didn’t feel as laborious, and the climactic set pieces at the end of almost every chapter were just as fun to play.

 If you happen to already own copies of “A Thief’s End” or “The Lost Legacy” on PS4, you’ll be able to upgrade your game to the PS5 versions for $10 — which is markedly cheaper than the $50 sticker price Naughty Dog will charge for the “Legacy of Thieves” collection starting on Thursday.
 It’s a good deal.
-You just might not feel the same rush of movie magic the second, or third, go-around.
+You just might not feel the same rush of movie magic the second, or third, go-round.
 I know I didn’t.